nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_device_message/README.rst

 This overlay allows the sample and various subsystems that have logging enabled to send their logs to nRF Cloud.
 Set the :kconfig:option:`CONFIG_NRF_CLOUD_LOG_OUTPUT_LEVEL` option to the log level of messages to send to nRF Cloud, such as ``4`` for debug log messages.
 Set the :kconfig:option:`CONFIG_NRF_CLOUD_REST_DEVICE_MESSAGE_SAMPLE_LOG_LEVEL_DBG` option so that log messages are generated on each button press.

+To enable remote provisioning with the `nRF Cloud Provisioning Service`_ add the following parameter to your build command:

+``-DOVERLAY_CONFIG=overlay-nrf_provisioning.conf``

+This overlay enables the :ref:`lib_nrf_provisioning` library and its provisioning shell.
+The sample will periodically check for provisioning commands.
+Press **Button 2** to manually initiate a check for provisioning commands.

 Press **Button 1** to have a message sent to nRF Cloud: